 Penn State has been a leader in ensuring the safety of students, faculty, staff, and visitors who live and work in University-operated residences.
 Automatic sprinkler systems and fire alarm systems are recognized engineered building features that help to provide for a fire-safe living environment.
-All University-operated residence halls and apartments are provided with automatic sprinkler systems, smoke detectors, and building fire alarm systems to provide early detection and warning of a possible fire emergency.
+All University-operated residence halls and apartments are provided with automatic sprinkler systems, smoke detectors. and building fire alarm systems to provide early detection and warning of a possible fire emergency.

-Additionally, Housing and Food Services staff at Penn State Behrend are trained on hands-on use of fire extinguishers and emergency procedures in the event of a fire.
+Additionally, Residence Life and Housing Staff Members at Schuylkill campus are trained annually on hands-on use of fire extinguishers and emergency procedures in the event of